TheCrazyMaffin/wwoinfo/README.md

 # Notes for developrers

-The folders with a name starting with an underscore are used for the page internals.
++ The folders with a name starting with an underscore are used for the page internals.
 Only folders without an underscore are included in the sitemap.
++ Use relative paths for links within the page

 ## _posts
 Files have to follow `YEAR-MONTH-DAY-title.MARKUP`